CSR Activity Report (CSR Guideline Activity Reports) - Establishing Sustainable Supply Chain

 Distribution Incidents

-Recently, transport and warehousing companies in Japan have experienced a labor shortage, and incidents during transport have become more common.
+Recently, logistics companies in Japan have experienced a labor shortage, and incidents such as product damage during transport have become more common.

-Consequently, Toray Industries has seen an increase in product damage during transport on routes for smaller packages.
-In order to reduce this kind of damage as well as misdelivery, the Company approached distribution partners with high incident rates, in an effort to improve distribution quality.
+Consequently, Toray Industries has seen an increase in product damage and misdelivery during transport on routes for smaller packages.
+In order to improve distribution quality, the Company approached distribution partners with high incident rates.
 Discussions were held on improvement measures, on-site visits were made, and educational activities were carried out.
-Despite this, the number of distribution incidents in fiscal 2022 was 622, an increase of 16% compared to the previous year.
+As a result, the number of distribution incidents in fiscal 2023 was 589, a reduction of 5% compared to the previous year.
 The Company will continue working with partner companies to improve distribution quality.

 Distribution Incidents